Johann Henrich Buecher

 -- by the honorable E. Burker, on the 17th of this month, Mr. Daniel H. Beecher with Miss Elisabeth Leaf, both of Pottstown, Montgomery County.

-4. Newspaper: Pihladelphia Ledger: Bankrupts.--Petitions for the benefit of the bankrupt law filed on Saturday: William Beecher, merchant of the late firms of Beecher and Coleman, and W. and D. H. Beecher, Berks county;, 17 Jan 1843, Philadelphia, Philadelphia, PA.
+4. Newspaper: Pihladelphia Ledger: Bankrupts.--Petitions for the benefit of the bankrupt law filed on Saturday: William Beecher, merchant of the late firms of Beecher and Coleman, and W. And D. H. Beecher, Berks county;, 17 Jan 1843, Philadelphia, Philadelphia, PA.
 15

 5. Newspaper: Philadelphia Public Ledger, 16 Feb 1843, Philadelphia, Philadelphia, PA.
 16 $20 REWARD -- LOST, on Tuesday morning, Feb 14, at the Auction Store of Messrs.
 Thomas, Funces, & Co, a small POCKET WALLET, containing D. H. Beecher's note, to the order of Wm.
 Beecher, dated July 1st, 1842, at 8 mos., for $292.50; D. H. Beecher's note, to the order of A. H. Raguel & Co., for $214; two notes drawn by Wm.
 H. Cooper, to the order of A. H. Rarguel & Co.,; Wm.
 S. Green's note, drawn to order of G. W. Deweese, for $100; also, Daniel Hunter's due bill for $9.52, together with several Notes and Memorandums (payment of all of which has been stopped,) of no use to any person but the owner.
 The finder will receive the above reward, by leaving the Pocket Book and Contents at the Store of S. M. BUNN, No. 74 NORTH THIRD Street.